17 Apr 2017 How the Colorado Rio Grande Trail Became a Rail-Trail

 The Rio Grande Trail upholds the original D&RG motto of Through the Rockies, not around them.
 Even though it runs through the Rockies, the incline on the 42-mile section of the Rio Grande is a 2% grade.
 That means cyclists and runners can enjoy the beauty of the Rockies without the ups and downs one normally associates with Colorado’s high country.
 The Rio Grande Trail was the Trail of the Month in April 2016 and a 2016 Rails-to-Trails Conservancy (RTC) Rail-Trail Hall of Fame nominee.
 Below is an excerpt from an RTC blog by Laura Stark:

 For nearly the entire journey, the trail’s companion is the Roaring Fork River, beginning as boisterous whitewater in Aspen and mellowing out as it makes its way past Basalt, where the graceful arcs of fly-fishing rods can often be seen.
 The lucky will spot bald eagles, osprey and great blue herons also chasing the plentiful trout.
 The trail serves as a key access route for the river and several of its trailheads serve double duty as put-in points for kayakers and rafters.
+Take a photo tour of the Rio Grande Trail, chances are good this will lead to an in person visit.

 Read more about the Rio Grand Rail Trail’s creation on the Rails-to-Trail’s Conservancy blog here.